 By the way, the term “Jerry” comes for a member of Fieldlines’ forum who championed this means of generator connection a few years ago, especially for motor conversions.
 Looks like I’m following in somebody’s footsteps…

 Cracked the case open again, extracted the rotor, and examined the wiring.
 After a few minutes of carefully looking for the pattern of wire connections, I could see which joints led to the wires coming out to the connection box.
-This left three that didn't come out.
+This left three that didn’t come out.
 Each wire joint is covered with a fiberglass sleeve.
-The sleeves are red (hard to distinguish from the burgundy-orange wire varnish).
+The sleeves are red (hard to distinguish between the burgundy-orange wire varnish).
 Between a couple of sleeves I found a wrap of tape, which is what I suspected contained the star point all along.

 I cut the wires apart (you see proof in the photo that each phase was wound “two-in-hand”.)
 Actually, I’m not sure about this.
 The stator is wound in the “Wave” style, so my assumptions about this may be incorrect.
 To each phase I connected my own wires.
 These three wires I tightly twisted to the motor wires and thoroughly soldered them to keep them together.
 My new wires run out to the connections box, making for a full complement of 12 wires.

-Tied the wires back up tightly (sorry no boy scout knots) and I might even look for a way to put a varnish on this, as protection from vibration and the elements.
+Tied the wires back up tightly (sorry no boy scout knots) and I might even look for a way to put a varnish on this, as protection against vibration and the elements.
 Each joint is in a new sleeve that I put on too.

 Checked continuity of the joints and that all of the connections had the same resistance.
-It appears that between any two of the split-phase wires (eg, from wire #1 to #4, #7 to 10, etc.) they are all between 1.0 to 1.1 ohm.
+It appears that between any two of the split-phase wires (eg, between wire #1 to #4, #7 to 10, etc.) they are all between 1.0 to 1.1 ohm.